 Marriage and family therapists are most commonly employed by companies that provide family services.
 They may work for nonprofits or government agencies that provide family services and counseling, they may operate their own counseling practices, or they may work in offices owned by other therapy providers.

-Can I Become a Marriage and Family Therapist (MFT)?
+How To Become a Marriage and Family Therapist (MFT)

 Marriage and Family Therapist (MFT) Salary Data

 We've provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Marriage and Family Therapist (MFT) salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Marriage and Family Therapist (MFT)'s can make an average annual salary of $53,520, or $26 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $37,500 or $18 per hour, perhaps when just starting out or based on the state you live in.

 Start Your Path Today, Free!

 Our goal is to help people save thousands of dollars on tuition.
 By activating discounts and taking free courses at OnlineDegree.com, you could save up to 30% on your college degree.See How it Works →